-How Points System Works
+How the Points System Works

 Drivers who commit traffic violations such as speeding and other offenses, receive points on their driving record.
 Although the point value assigned to speeding tickets may vary from state to state, they are relatively similar.
 For example, drivers in New York speeding up to 10 mph over the speed limit will receive three points on their driving record.
-In Tennessee, speeding up to 5 mph over the limit results in one point, while speeding between 6 mph and up to 15 mph over the limit lands six points on your record.
+In Tennessee, speeding up to 5 mph over the limit results in one point, while speeding between 6 mph and up to 15 mph over the limit lands three points on your record.
 In Ohio, if the speed limit is over 55 mph, a driver will receive two points for exceeding the speed limit by over 10 mph; if the speed limit is less than 55 mph, the driver will receive two points if he exceeds the limit by over 5 mph.

-How Speeding Tickets Result in Zero Points
+Reducing Tickets to Zero Points

 Often, drivers can reduce the points on their driving record by participating in a driver education course or similar safety program.
 For example, in New York, drivers can enroll in the state's Point and Insurance Reduction Program.
 Drivers are provided safe-driver tips and educated on current vehicle and traffic laws.
 After completing the program, drivers can have up to four points shaved off their driving record.
 In New Jersey, drivers can have up to two points removed from their record by participating in a defensive driving course.
 Depending on the points received for a speeding ticket, and total number of points eligible for reduction, a driver could potentially reduce the points he received for a speeding ticket to zero by participating in a driver education program.